-Brand Names: Celestone
+Brand Names: Celestone Soluspan

-- What is betamethasone (Celestone Syrup)?
+- What is betamethasone (Celestone Soluspan)?

-- How should I take betamethasone (Celestone Syrup)?
+- How is betamethasone given (Celestone Soluspan)?

-- Where can I get more information?
+- Where can I get more information (Celestone Soluspan)?

-What is betamethasone (Celestone Syrup)?
+What is betamethasone (Celestone Soluspan)?

 Betamethasone may also be used for other purposes not listed in this medication guide.